TeachTheNation/Python/Courseware/01-Introduction/README.md

 * Variable points to the location in our computer's memory where the value is stored, you gain access to the value stored by using the variables name under which the value is stored.
 The value stored by the variable can change.

+* To display text on the screen use `print()` function.

-* You should always use meaningful names for variables
+* You should always use meaningful names for variables.

-* If you want to get input from the user use the `input("Example text to be displayed")` function
+* If you want to get input from the user use the `input("Example text to be displayed")` function.

 ## Tutorial